ourhalcyondays/personalsite/content/authors/admin/_index.md

 ---
 bio: Jessica Qiu is a third year student studying Psychology, Neuroscience & Behaviour at McMaster University.
-I am passionate about making stuff and learning new skills.
+She is passionate about making stuff and learning new skills.
 education:
   courses:
   - course: BSc. in Psychology, Neuroscience & Behaviour